bgplab/bgplab/policy/a-locpref-route-map/index.md

 As you can see:

-* Routes originated in AS 65101 have local preference 200 and are used as the best routes
+* Routes originating in AS 65101 have local preference 200 and are used as the best routes
 * All other routes advertised by AS 65101 have local preference 50 and are not used.

 Finally, you should log into C1 and examine routes received from C2.
 C1 should use C2 only to reach `192.168.101/24`.